with-context-engine/repository-factory-docs/How To's/Create Github Service User (Bot).md

 date: 2024-03-04
 ---

-> [!IMPORTANT]
-> You can follow the guide on Github's [page](https://docs.github.com/en/apps/creating-github-apps/writing-code-for-a-github-app/quickstart) to create your own service user / app, or, follow the simple advice below.

 ## Why a Github App

 The `Repository Factory` Repository needs a Github app to serve as an _overlord_ of sorts to allow files to be edited, workflows to be run, etc., without the issue of the Github token provisioned in the `workflow` context to accidentally delete its own files, or run some malicious code.
 The Github App, therefore, has its own permission settings and scopes and can be deactivated by the user / admin at will to safely execute workflows.